KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 This script expands the module list with information from the `package.json` files from the modules (if available).

 The script also adds an image.
-To do this, it searches the module's repo for an image that begins with "screenshot".
+To do this, it searches the module's repo for an image that begins with "screenshot" or "example".
 If it doesn't find anything like that, it takes the first image it finds in the repo.

 _Note_: Images will only be included if a free license is specified in the `package.json`.